Texas Medicaid Definition

 1) Institutional / Nursing Home Medicaid – is an entitlement (anyone who is eligible will receive assistance) & is provided only in nursing homes.

 2) Medicaid Waivers / Home and Community Based Services – Limited number of participants.
 Provided at home, adult day care, adult foster care home, or in assisted living.

 3) Regular Medicaid / Aged Blind and Disabled – is an entitlement (persons who meet the eligibility requirements are guaranteed program benefits) and is provided at home or adult day care.

-Eligibility for these programs is complicated by the facts that the criteria vary with marital status and that Texas offers multiple pathways towards eligibility.
 The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a Texas Medicaid program.
 Alternatively, one can take the Medicaid Eligibility Test.
 IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for Medicaid.
 More.